Table of Contents

 The compiled list of programs found on this page is comprehensive of what the state of Maryland has to offer for assistance with elderly care.
 However, additional programs are available at the national level and are not included here.
 When researching your options, it is important to consider all avenues of assistance.
 To assist in your search of finding elderly care that most appropriately fits your care needs and situation, make sure to use our Resource Locator Tool.

-2) The Community Pathway’s Medicaid Waiver provides supports to individuals that have a physical disability that is chronic.
-This is relevant to seniors, as physical disabilities can be related to aging.
+2) The Community Pathways Medicaid Waiver provides supports to individuals that have an intellectual or developmental disability that is chronic.
 Through this waiver, care services may be self-directed, meaning the eligible applicant can hire the caregiver of their choosing, including select family members.
-Other benefits include home modifications, homemaker services, adult day care, and respite care.
+Other benefits include home modifications, homemaker services, adult day health care, and respite care.
 Click here for more details.

-5) The Medical Day Care Services program provides daytime supervision and care supports for those who are at risk of nursing home placement.
+3) The Medical Day Care Services Waiver provides daytime supervision and care supports for those who are at risk of nursing home placement.
 Personal care, nursing services, rehabilitation therapy, and social activities are all benefits.
 This program also allows fulltime caregivers a break from their caregiving duties.
 For more information about this waiver, click here.

 Currently, the state of Maryland offers eight non-Medicaid assistance programs.
 All of these programs are intended to assist low-income, disabled and elderly individuals in living independently, preventing them from having to relocate to more costly nursing homes.